Fire engulfs new Saudi high-speed rail station in Jeddah | The China Post

-A massive fire on Sunday ripped through a new high-speed train station in Saudi Arabia’s coastal city of Jeddah.
+A massive fire on Sunday ripped through a new high-speed train station leaving at least five people injured in Saudi Arabia’s coastal city of Jeddah.

 Read more: Saudi Arabia: Between religion, oil dependence and reforms